gz2436/DynamicWebClassNotes/week15_final/README.md

 ### 5. API Security & Rate Limiting
 **Problem**: Client-side API calls exposed the TMDB Key and risked hitting rate limits (429 Too Many Requests) under load.
 **Solution**: **Serverless Proxy + Caching**.
-We deployed a Vercel Serverless Function (`api/tmdb.js`) to act as a secure gateway.
+I deployed a Vercel Serverless Function (`api/tmdb.js`) to act as a secure gateway.
 This hides the key from the browser.
-Furthermore, we integrated **Redis (@vercel/kv)** at the edge to cache popular requests (like the "Daily Movie" payload) for 1 hour.
+Furthermore, I integrated **Redis (@vercel/kv)** at the edge to cache popular requests (like the "Daily Movie" payload) for 1 hour.
 This reduced API calls by >90% and improved response time from 300ms to <20ms for cached hits.

 ---